Kilimanjaro Summit Safety

 Guides will evaluate if a walking descent is appropriate and will determine the safest and quickest route.

 If necessary and possible, a helicopter rescue will be arranged.

 Step 2 - Communicate With The Arusha Support Team

 Our Arusha base will be alerted to the situation and will coordinate transportation, reserve accommodations and arrange medical services if necessary.

 Guides will stabilize the climber using the emergency equipment, organize the needed rescue crew and prepare for evacuation.

 A guide along with a rescue crew will descend the mountain with the climber quickly and safely, where they will be met by the Arusha support team.

 Michael Habicht, MD is a board-certified emergency physician with expertise and experience in search and rescue, wilderness medicine and high altitude medicine.

 He completed the Diploma in Mountain Medicine Course and is currently working on fellowship status with the Wilderness Medical Society.
 As a former climbing and packing guide, he understands the needs and concerns unique to adventure travel.
-Michael is proud to assist Barking Zebra Tours and its clients with risk management and the latest medical protocols and procedures for their exclusive African adventures.
+Michael is proud to assist Barking Zebra and its clients with risk management and the latest medical protocols and procedures for their exclusive African adventures.